 There are so many recipes out there for you to use in your classroom, it’s kind of crazy.
 Some are definitely more simple than others and there might be some that you just can’t touch (insert peanut allergy here).

-I’m not saying finding the right recipes for your kids will be easy, but I’ve definitely made it easier with this guy.
-I’ve planned it all out for you, Friday by Friday for the entire school year.
-Not only do you get the recipes and the cooking calendar, you get the whole enchilada (I kid again, those aren’t on the classroom menu).
+With my Fun Food Friday pack, I’ve planned it all out for you, Friday by Friday for the entire school year.
+Not only do you get 39 total recipes and the cooking calendar, you get the whole enchilada (I kid again, those aren’t on the classroom menu).
 You get a step-by-step activity mat for every single recipe, the calendar includes ingredients on it, and there’s a boy and girl version of the allergy permission slip for you to send home at the beginning of each month.
-It really couldn’t be more simple!